Simple Secure Shell

 OpenSSH Server-side

-#OpenSSH provides a server daemon and client tools to facilitate secure remote control and file transfer operation.
+OpenSSH provides a server daemon and client tools to facilitate secure remote control and file transfer operation.
+The server component is called sshd

 sudo apt install openssh-server

-.
-There are many directives in the sshd config file.
-Before editing make a copy of sshd_config
+file.
+Before editing this file make a copy of sshd_config

 .